ovniroto/stream-bot/README.md

 [StreamBot](https://streambot.ovni.dev) v0.3.3 (WIP) is an essential bot for your streams.
 You can create your own static or dynamic commands, activate or deactivate commands, and much more, all from a streamer panel where you can control everything.

 > [!WARNING]
 > Please keep in mind that StreamBot is not ready yet and is still under active development.
-Full backward compatibility is not guaranteed before reaching v0.3.3.
+Full backward compatibility is not guaranteed before reaching an stable version.

 ## Features